SreyaMynampati/Temperature-Alert-System/README.md

 # Procedure

 1. **Setup Arduino IDE and Install Libraries:**
-   - Download and install the Arduino IDE on your computer: [Arduino Software](https://www.arduino.cc/en/software)
+   - Download and install the [Arduino Software IDE](https://www.arduino.cc/en/software) on your computer.
    - Open Arduino IDE and install the necessary libraries, including the DHT Sensor Library and ESP8266 WiFi Client, through the Library Manager.
    - Ensure that the CP102x Driver Software is installed for NodeMCU compatibility.